 Founded in 1966 and, since 2013, part of the prestigious Ecole hôtelière de Lausanne – the world’s oldest hospitality school – SSTH was based in Chur before being moved to Passugg.
 Visiting the school today, it feels just as international as it sounds.
 You arrive into a classical reception area with chest-high brass counters, behind which clocks display the time in Shanghai, Chicago, New Delhi, and other major cities.
 It’s early afternoon, and 90% of the people here are under 30.
 Two-thirds are wearing dark two-pieces or suits, with a few wearing uniforms indicating that they work in the kitchen.
 A quarter of those present appear to be of Asian origin.

-This last point is expanded by Michael Hartmann: “We are one of the leading hospitality management schools in the world,” the SSTH director explains.
+This last point is expanded by Michael Hartmann: “We are one of the leading hospitality management schools in the world,” the EHL SSTH director explains.
 He goes on to show me round the entire house, the facility run by around 380 people.
-45 trainers teach around 300 students from 22 countries, giving them the skills to manage the accommodation and catering parts of the campus facility largely by themselves.
+45 trainers teach around 350 students from 30 countries, giving them the skills to manage the accommodation and catering parts of the campus facility largely by themselves.
 The training here is practice-based.
 Around one-sixth of the students come from Asian countries – a steady trend, Hartmann tells us.
 The school is also very popular with German and American students, and indeed as we pass through the corridors we hear snatches of Mandarin and English.
 English-speaking “special courses” for international students were introduced back in 1972, and today, 28% of students complete their course in English.
 Around 66% of these are Swiss.
 “Effective communication across different cultures is more important today than ever,” remarks Hartmann, knowing that this is key on both sides of the classroom doors.
 The technical term is Managing Diversity.

 Meanwhile, we are standing in a classroom on the basement floor, with students taking a break.
 From here, we can look out onto the thickly wooded side of the valley opposite.
 This is a great place to focus and study.

 When these young people come here from so many different parts the world, what are they looking to achieve at this former Passugger spa?
 “First of all, we are training specialists and managers for the hotel and tourism industry,” says Michael Hartmann.
-“As holders of Swiss professional Hotelier/Restaurateur HF degrees or bachelor degrees in International Hospitality Management, our SSTH graduates find challenging positions in hotels and catering businesses around the world.”
+“As holders of Swiss professional Hotelier/Restaurateur HF degrees or bachelor degrees in International Hospitality Management, our EHL Campus Passugg graduates find challenging positions in hotels and catering businesses around the world.”